a-allen/html5-live-code-form-engine/README.md

-# HTML 5 Live Code Presentation
+# HTML5 Live Code Presentation

 ## Overview
 This is the source code from a AngularJS meetup I presented at in May of 2014.

-The concept was to give a intermediate overview of AngularJS and demonstrate some it's key qualities.
+The concept was to give a intermediate overview of AngularJS and demonstrate some of it's key qualities.

  * two way data binding
  * directives, services and controllers